 Cost/Premium Info: The cost of the program is $50.00.
 Included in the fee is a technical running shirt with the program's logo for participants who attend a minimum of 5 of the first 8 sessions, end of program celebration party, photo certificate and a finisher's medal.
 Yoga mats are recommended for the strength training segment of our workouts.
-There will be a limited number available for sale for $5 + tax.
-The mats will be available for purchase on the program's online registration website.
+Mats may be purchased from any variety of stores.

 Yahoo Group Communications: We will use our own Yahoo group to facilitate communications about the program and the workouts.
-All 5K Running Program participants are required to join the 5K Running Yahoo group!
+All 5K Run/ Walk Program participants are required to join the 5K Run/ Walk Yahoo group!
 When joining the group, please include your first and last name in the "Comment from User" field so that your membership to the group can be verified.
-Only registered members of the 5K Running Program will be approved.
+Only registered members of the 5K Run/ Walk Program will be approved.
 Participants are also encouraged to join MCRRC-Info (details below under "Communication Methods").

-Background: Wanda joined MCRRC’s 5K program in 2001 and was the driving force behind its subsequent spin-offs: the 5K Walking Program, 8K, 10K and Half Marathon programs.
+Background: Wanda joined MCRRC’s 5K program in 2001 and was the driving force behind many of its subsequent spin-offs: the 5K Walking Program, 8K, 10K and Half Marathon programs.
+In addition to leading this program she is a pace coach for the Winter 5K, Spring 8K and Summer Half Marathon programs.
 As an RRCA-certified running coach, she has been involved in almost all of MCRRC programs as a participant, coach and/or administrator.
-She is also an active volunteer and serves on several MCRRC committees.
-In both 2011 and 2012, Wanda was the third place winner of her age group for MCRRC’s Championship Series.
-Wanda consistently places either 1st or 2nd for her age group at the Rockville 5K race each fall.
+She is also an active volunteer and has served on several MCRRC committees.
+Since 2011, Wanda has been either the second or third place age group winner for the MCRRC’s Championship Series.
+In addition, Wanda consistently places either 1st or 2nd for her age group at the Rockville 5K race each fall.
 What keeps Wanda so involved in MCRRC is the constant inspiration she receives from interacting with so many different runners, regardless of experience, pace or age.

 Details: Come dressed to run and bring water.

-Pace Group Information: Based on orientation day pace assessment, you will be assigned to one of three coach-led pace groups: Blue (10:00/mile or faster); Yellow (10:00-12:00/mile); Red (12:00/mile or slower).
-You will learn to run steadily at your group’s assigned pace.
-If, after a few workouts, you feel the pace of your group is too fast or too slow for you, let us know and we will talk about it
+Pace Group Information: Based on orientation day pace assessment, you will be assigned to one of four coach-led pace groups: Blue (10:00/mile or faster); Yellow (10:00-12:00/mile); Red (12:00/mile or slower); Purple (Walkers).
+You will learn to run or walk steadily at your group’s assigned pace.
+If, after a few workouts, you feel the pace of your group is too fast or too slow for you, please inform the coaches.

 Sundays @ 7:30 AM; varying locations.
-The first one will be on August 18, 2013.
-Once you have registered for the program we will email you the necessary information.
-The Sunday long runs alternate running with walk breaks.
-We run by time, not distance, so that everyone finishes together.
-After our Sunday runs we relax and enjoy snacks together, provided by the pace groups.
+For runners, the Sunday workouts alternate running with walk breaks.
+Walkers alternate between brisk and leisurely walking.
+The first Sunday session will take place August 17, 2014.
+Once you have registered for the program, you will receive an email with necessary information.
+Workouts are scheduled by time, not distance, so that everyone finishes together.
+After our Sunday sessions, we relax and enjoy pace-group provided snacks.
 Always bring water.

 Communication Methods: We will use a Yahoo group to facilitate communications.
 Everyone will be required to join this group to participate in the program.
 A link the program’s Yahoo group will be provided in the confirmation message you receive after joining the program, or you will otherwise be invited to join.
 Participants are also required to join MCRRC-info , the club's listserv for delivering important club information including race announcements or changes, track closures due to weather or other issues, etc. When joining any of the Yahoo groups, please include your first and last name in the "comment from user" field so that your membership to the group can be verified.